 It is important to note that the individual apps in the App Gallery are sold, distributed, and supported by the developers and companies that created and submitted the app.
 As such, different apps may have different purchase and support models and policies, with smaller, free apps being community-supported, to larger commercial applications with 24x7x365 phone support.
 Each individual app page will set the appropriate expectation.

-In the world of Hadoop, the words application and app can mean different things to different people.
-This stems from the fact that Hadoop is so broad and open—there are countless ways to extend and enhance its abilities.
+In the world of big data, the words application and app can mean different things to different people.
+This stems from the fact that big data is so broad and open—there are countless ways to extend and enhance its abilities.
 For the purposes of the App Gallery, we wanted to keep the definition fairly loose in order to be inclusive of anything that can make our customers’ lives easier.
-Thus, our definition of app is “any software that provides value to an end-user by interacting with a Hadoop/MapR interface”.
+Thus, our definition of app is “any software that provides value to an end-user by interacting with the Converged Data Platform”.
 With this definition, the following types of apps can be found in the gallery:

 This section includes general information about the app and its submitter.
 The submitter information consists of company or developer name and optional logo.
 App information may consist of several things, including:

 Each app may have a unique model for download or purchase.
 Open source apps may provide a link to a precompiled binary or to a tarball with the source, along with a link to the source code repository.
 Commercial apps may provide a link to a free or trial version of the app, or a link with purchase information.

 This section will capture all information relating to version compatibility between the app and MapR, along with any information describing interfaces used.
 For instance, a data visualization app may integrate with MapR by using an ODBC/JDBC driver communicating with the Hive component of MapR, so this section will capture which version of the MapR distribution can be used, along with the version of Hive.

 This section is used to store documentation for installation, verification, and use.
 In some cases, this information may be documented on the app developer’s website, so this section will contain links.